nikolapeja6/gi-crispr-cas9/_includes/crispr.md

 "Operationally, you design a stretch of 20 (nucleotide) base pairs that match a gene that you want to edit," said George Church, a professor of genetics at Harvard Medical School.
 An RNA molecule complementary to those 20 base pairs is constructed.
 Church emphasized the importance of making sure that the nucleotide sequence is found only in the target gene and nowhere else in the genome.
 "Then the RNA plus the protein (Cas9) will cut — like a pair of scissors — the DNA at that site, and ideally nowhere else," he explained. [^3]

-{% include image.html url="https://www.genecopoeia.com/wp-content/uploads/2014/08/Pathways-for-repair-of-DSBs.jpg" description="Pathways for repring double-stranded breaks (DSBs) [^4]" %}
+{% include image.html url="https://www.genecopoeia.com/wp-content/uploads/2014/08/Pathways-for-repair-of-DSBs.jpg" description="Pathways for repairing double-stranded breaks (DSBs) [^4]" %}

 Once the DNA is cut, the cell's natural repair mechanisms kick in and work to introduce mutations or other changes to the genome.
-Two different processes can occure in order to fix the double-stranded break (DSB): **non-homologous end-joining (NHEJ)** or **homology-directed repair (HDR)**.
+Two different processes can occur in order to fix the double-stranded break (DSB): **non-homologous end-joining (NHEJ)** or **homology-directed repair (HDR)**.
 NHEJ is an imprecise repair process and  involves gluing the two cuts back together.
 This method tends to introduce errors, as nucleotides are accidentally inserted or deleted, resulting in mutations, which could disrupt a gene.
 HDR is a precise repair process and is used mainly in editing the DNA sequence.
 With HDR, the break is fixed by filling in the gap with a sequence of nucleotides.
 In order to do so, the cell uses a short strand of DNA as a template.
 Scientists can supply the DNA template of their choosing, thereby writing-in any gene they want, or correcting a mutation.[^3] [^5]

 The vide below is an animation of the homology-directed repair (HDR) process.
 <iframe src="https://player.vimeo.com/video/106957770" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

-TODO mention the other applications of CRISPR from this video.
+The non-homologous end-joining (NHEJ) is illustrated in the video below, with a few other approaches:
+ - By disabling the cutting functionality and adding an enzyme, CRISPR can introduce specific, targeted mutations on a DNA base without cutting the DNA strand.
+ - Some researchers have been working on promoting gene transcription.
+They disabled the cutting functionality of Cas9, and adding transcriptional activators are added.
+Other researcher have been working on inactivating transcription.
+ - An interesting usage of CRISPR is adding flouresent proteins to it, which then enables us to visualize the 3D architecture of the genome.

 <iframe  width="560" height="315" src="https://www.youtube.com/embed/4YKFw2KZA5o" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Comparison of gene editing methods

-The picture below shows the difference in the structure of ZFN (a), TALEN (b) and CRISPR (c).

-TODO add a small description.

-{% include image.html url="https://media.springernature.com/m685/nature-assets/nplants/2015/nplants201411/images_hires/nplants201411-f1.jpg" description="Different structures of the ZFN (a), TALEN (b) and CRISPR (c) systems. [^8]" %}

-The table below compares the three most widely used gene editing methods: CRISPR-Cas9, ZFN and TALEN.

-TODO add small description

-{% include image.html url="https://www.researchgate.net/profile/Zhiming_Cai2/publication/277580331/figure/tbl1/AS:391836117028864@1470432418016/Comparison-of-intrinsic-technical-performance-for-ZFN-TALEN-and-CRISPR-Cas9.png" description="Comparison of intrinsic technical performance for ZFN, TALEN and CRISPR-Cas9 [^9]" %}

 ## Usage and limitations